CeresDB/sqlness/README.md

 # Example

 See [basic.rs](examples/basic.rs) to learn how to setup a basic test.
-There is the directory structure of examples
+This is the directory structure of examples

 ```
 $ tree examples/